metamn/react/content/blog/on-tokens/index.md

 ## An up-to-date solution

 Theme Specification's naming conventions are a great foundation to build upon.
-They don't follow any abstraction&mdash;they are pure and natural.
+They don't follow any abstraction&mdash;they are pure and natural&mdash;easy to remember.

 Instead of Javascript / JSON definitions, Typescript should be used.
 To make token settings error-proof.